rythrojaofficial/axis45/events/2024loopkicks.md

 > 🛎️ **Accomodations**: _No Gym Overnighters_
 >
 > Jared's got an Airbnb 10m south of LK by car friday-Sunday that can host 6 with 3 queen beds (the math says you will likely share a bed 😅).
-If you are interested in being part of that, dm @seattletricking asap! price: 315 total, split evenly.
+If you are interested in being part of that, put it in our [discord](https://discord.gg/mGM4Htgj) or dm @seattletricking asap! price: 315 total, split evenly.
 >
 > 1. Jared 2.
 Krissy 3.
 DylanY 4.
 Michael 5.
 Ariel 6 _available_
 > 2. CMU crew are at the hotel